 The museum is also where you can find the largest gift shop inside the Duomo complex.
-It’s located at the museum entrance.
+You can find it at the museum entrance.
 Other, smaller souvenir shops are by the entrance to the Campanile and the Crypt of Santa Reparata.

 The crypt of Santa Reparata is, in fact, the archaeological site of the first Florence cathedral.
-It was built in the 6th century and is believed to be one of the first crucial signs of Christianity in Florence.
-Historians believe the cathedral was dedicated to the epic victory of Christians over the King of Goths in the 5th century.
+It was built in the 6th century and is considered to be one of the first crucial signs of Christianity in Florence.
+Historians believe the cathedral was to honor the epic victory of Christians over the King of Goths in the 5th century.

-The today’s cathedral was built on top of Santa Reparata.
+The today’s cathedral stands atop of Santa Reparata ruins.
 It wasn’t until the 70s when the archeological digs enabled people to visit the ruins of the former cathedral.
 In addition to the ruins, the crypt also showcases several finds from Roman and Medieval periods such as decoration fragments and tombs.

 The entrance to Florence cathedral is for free.
 However, you will need a ticket to access the rest of the monuments within the Duomo complex.
 The official ticket includes entries to all of them:

 The pass allows you to visit the monuments within 48 hours since entering the first one (beginning March 1, 2018, the validity limit increases to 72 hours).
-Be sure to make the most of your time inside the monuments as each of them can only be visited once.
+Be sure to make the most of your time inside the monuments as you can visit each only once.